 Plant Science for Global Challenges

 Feeding the world’s rapidly growing human population is one of the most urgent global challenges of our time.
 By 2050 it is predicted there will be over 9 billion people on the planet.
 To meet the needs of a growing population we not only need to produce more food, but more accessible, reliable, and nutritious food.
 We need our crops to thrive in more challenging climates, and be resilient to new pests and diseases.
+We need more trees to reduce rate of global increases of atmospheric, and to developed new efficient ways of capturing CO2.
 We need renewable energy sources to reduce our reliance on fossil fuels, and novel plant-based materials for industry.
 We need all of these things without placing more pressure on already limited natural resources.
 Plant science has a critical role to play if we are to meet food security and other challenges, and the Global Plant Council is here to help.
 The Global Plant Council was founded in 2009 to provide a body that can speak with a single, strong voice in the policy and decision-making arena, and to promote plant science research and teaching around the world.
 If you would like to keep up to date with the information posted on this website please sign up for our monthly e-Bulletin by clicking here and completing the form.
-Alternatively, please contact us at firstname.lastname@example.org.
+Alternatively, please contact us at infoATglobalplantcouncil.org.

 To facilitate the development of plant science for global challenges.
 To foster international collaborations and enable the effective use of knowledge and resources.
 To provide an independent and inclusive forum to bring together all those involved in plant and crop research, education and training